 This Kefir Lemon Bread post was originally published in 2010 and we are updating it today with new pictures and additional information.

 Lemon is one of my favorite foods.
-If you have been following our blog for some time, you already know that because you must have seen several recipes based on lemon on the blog such as Glazed Lemon Zucchini Bread, Creamy Lemon Ice Cream, Lemon Jam and Lemon Jam Thumbprint Cookies.
+If you have been following our blog for some time, you already know that because you must have seen several recipes based on lemon on the blog such as Glazed Zucchini Lemon Bread, Lemon Ice Cream, No Pectin Lemon Jam and Lemon Thumbprint Cookies.
 If you haven’t seen these and want to learn more lemon recipes, just write lemon in the search box to see the full list.

 About This Kefir Lemon Bread Recipe:

 - The sharp flavor of kefir makes the lemony flavor more noticeable.

 - If you don’t have kefir on hand, you can use regular plain yogurt or Greek yogurt but you might need to change the amount of it depending on their thickness.
 Kefir is not as thick as these two, so you will need to reach the same consistency by mixing yogurt with some water.